Agoric/agoric-sdk/golang/cosmos/x/vstream/spec/01_concepts.md

 ## Publish operations

 An on-chain publisher of stream values can invoke three possible operations for a given storage key:
-- UpdateState; add a new value to the tail of the stream
+- UpdateState: add a new value to the tail of the stream
 - Finish: add a terminal value to the tail of the stream and mark it as done to prevent further publications.
 - Fail: attach a terminal error to the tail of the stream and mark it as done